rapid7/metasploit-framework/documentation/modules/payload/android/meterpreter/injection.md

 ```
 ## Sending apk to other Devices:

-There are many method to send APK to victim;s device but one of best method is using apache web server.
+There are many method to send APK to victim's device but one of best method is using apache web server.
 Based on your Operating System Installation of apache is [discribed here](https://www.apachefriends.org/index.html).

 Next, start an Android device.
 Upload the APK, execute it and run it, as you would with